mainwp/mainwp-child/readme.txt

 = 3.1 - 2-17-16 =
 * Fixed: PHP notices
-* Fixed: Escape html error for the contact support feature of the Branding Extension
+* Fixed: Escape HTML error for the contact support feature of the Branding Extension
 * Fixed: The issue with removing generator version
 * Fixed: Update issue for the iThemes Security Pro and the Monarch plugin
 * Fixed: Compatibility issue with the BackUpWordPress plugin